aspose-words/Aspose.Words-API-References/english/net/aspose.words.layout/layoutenumerator/layoutenumerator/_index.md

 linktitle: LayoutEnumerator
 articleTitle: LayoutEnumerator
 second_title: Aspose.Words for .NET
-description: LayoutEnumerator constructor.
-Initializes new instance of this class in C#.
+description: Discover the LayoutEnumerator constructor: easily create new instances of this class for efficient layout management in your applications.
 type: docs
 weight: 10
 url: /net/aspose.words.layout/layoutenumerator/layoutenumerator/